 If you’re from Minnesota, you’ve no doubt heard of roof collapses—they’re the stuff of homeowners’ nightmares.
-Roof collapses can result from excessive snow load to a faulty attic, and these most certainly qualify as a roofing emergency.
+Caused by anything from excessive snow load to a faulty attic, these most certainly qualify as a roofing emergency.
 Even non-roofing contractors can attest to that!

-But is everything that goes wrong with your roofing considered an emergency?
+But is every single thing that goes wrong with your roofing considered an emergency?
 Certainly, you must think that your roofing should not be a constant source of anxiety for anyone in your home.
 You’ve got enough on your plate as it is!

-We’ll start with the nasty problems—the ones that will cause anxiety, and rightfully so.
-While all roofing problems are destructive to your roof’s structural integrity, these are signs that the given issue has progressed enough that your family’s health is at risk or that your roof itself might not last much longer.
+Let’s start out with the nasty problems—the ones that will cause anxiety, and rightfully so.
+While all roofing problems are destructive to your roof’s structural integrity, these are signs that the given issue has progressed enough that your family’s health is at risk, or that your roof itself might not last much longer.

 Your roof deck is the sheath of material between your shingles and your rafters.
 It’s an integral part of your roof.
-Suppose you take a trip up to the attic and notice mold or rot in this area, even if your shingles are seemingly unaffected.
-In that case, it’s time to call for immediate professional help, as the problem will only worsen.
+If you take a trip up to the attic and notice mold or rot in this area, even if your shingles are apparently unaffected, it’s time to call for immediate professional help, as the problem will only worsen.

 The above problems, while severe, are rare.
 You’re unlikely to encounter them unless something is seriously wrong with your maintenance routines or your roofing contractor was downright incompetent.

-However, the problems below are much more common and are often dependent on fluke things, such as the weather.
-As we said above, don’t neglect professional roof repair, no matter how severe or benign the problem is!
-Professional help is the best way to ensure that little problem like the ones listed below doesn’t snowball into one of the scarier ones.
+The problems below, however, are much more common.
+They are often dependent on fluke things such as the weather, though there is no excuse to neglect professional roof repair.
+No matter how severe the roofing problem, professional help is the best way to make sure that little problem doesn’t snowball into one of the scarier ones we listed above.